sal515/silabs_multiprotocol/README.md

   `./setup.sh -gsdk-du`

-- Download, unpack and install CPCd on the Host machine:
+- Download, unpack, and install CPCd on the Host machine:

     `./setup.sh -cpcd-dui`

-- Build Zigbeed project provided in the `src` repository directory
+- Build the Zigbeed project provided in the `src` repository directory

   `./setup.sh -zigbeed-b`